Volodymyr-M/docs/_tabs/tasks.md

 Let's say that your first task is "Paint the wall" and your second task is "Hang pictures on the wall", these tasks are linked (have **Finish to Start** dependency).
 It's not possible to hang pictures until the paint is dry, so you need to wait.
 To reflect this in your schedule, set the **Lag** (for example, 1 day) for the dependency between the two tasks.

-Lags can also be used in a situation directly opposite to waiting, when the depending task should start a little bit earlier.
+Lags can also be used in a situation directly opposite to waiting, when the depending task should start a bit earlier.
 To set this, make the **Lag** negative (for example, -1 day).
 This is called _lead time_.

 To set lag or lead time, use **Edit** button in **Predecessors** tab in **Task Properties** dialog to set such time between the task that is being edited and its predecessor in the list.